Getting Around to Thailand

 By Flight

 Due to the large scale of Thailand, domestic flights are good choices to make when you need to travel between cities.
 The price is reasonable and there are often nice deals to snatch because competition on the routes is fighting hard.
-Book air tickets early if possible, seats can be reserved online for you don’t want to see the fares rocket high after a while.
+Book air tickets early if possible.
+Seats can be reserved online if you don't want to see the fares rocket high after a while.
 To save your time, Indochina Odyssey Tours would love to help you make the booking.

 By Train

-Railway trips are cheap to make but it will cost more time on the road since Thailand is a large country.
+Railway trips are cheap to make, but it will cost more time on the road since Thailand is a large country.
 Delays can be expected.
-The prices of the best train class are sometimes equivalent of budget airfares.
+The prices of the best train class are sometimes equivalent to budget airfares.

 By Bus